 If the reason is due to the inability to grasp the idea of giving, you can turn to role-play or storytelling to teach empathy.
-This entails presenting a scenario to children, then getting them to decipher the feelings of the characters, while providing the necessary guidance.
+This entails presenting a scenario to children, then getting them to decipher the feelings of the characters while providing the necessary guidance.

 If it is due to fear of the public, you can take it slowly with your child and start small.
-At home, parents can encourage their child to donate some of their toys to the less fortunate children.
+At home, parents can encourage their children to donate some of their toys to the less fortunate children.
 Your child must be willing to be a part of this donation exercise for them to experience the joy of giving.

 This article is contributed by Dr Carol Loy, Director of Curriculum at Kinderland.
 This is part one of a series by TNAP and Kinderland, focusing on developing E.Q skills in children.